christelleq/portfolio/README.md

 1. React components use PascalCase.
 2. Reminded that React components can have children!
 3. Start.
 I didn't particularly feel like coding this day, unlike the last couple of days.
 I had at most a foggy vision for what I wanted to finish by the end of the day.
 I just started working anyway, and a sort of muscle memory kicked in and I ended up creating the skeletons for my projects section, which I realise are also skeletons for my education section :)

+### 02/09/22
+#### Learnings:
+1. Play, fun, empathy, and maintaining great relationships with loved ones are important for my energy and motivation :)